Last update: 3 months ago

 - Spray Bottle

-After the ten minutes have passed, grab paper towel and try to soak as much of the vinegar as possible.
+After 10 minutes put towels on top of the vinegar and try to soak as much as you can.
 This will prepare the mattress for the next step.

 Getting Your Mattress Cleaned by a Professional